Tan Wei Long

 Next, randomly adding and accepting friend requests are some common phenomenon today.
 Astoundingly, the majority of the social media users are ready to give up part of their privacy in exchange for being connected (Lee, 2013, p21).
 As mentioned in the case where a fake Facebook account of the NATO chief supreme commander was used to gain military intelligence, similarly, the worst thing that can happen to others is someone using other people's identity for bad intent.
 In the Internet era, the “need-to-know” maxim is no longer respected for personal privacy.
 There are websites such as Intelius that are selling personal information online (Lee, 2013, p67).
 As discussed above, the majority of the users were willing to give up some privacy for being connected.
 They might overlook the existing threat of people posing as them on social media sites, which might lead to consequences that they can never imagine.

 Social networking sites should play their part as the creator to address the issue on tedious privacy settings.
 Creating an easier user interface for privacy settings such as pre-sets for different scales of privacy will help users who are not tech-savvy to adequately protect themselves from external harm.
 However, this is not the case.
 "Keeping your Facebook info private is getting harder and harder all the time—mostly because Facebook keeps trying to make it public" (Gordon, 2013).
 Luckily, the website 'LifeHacker' has been creating comprehensive guides for users in protecting privacy on Facebook.
+On the other end, there is a need to increase awareness of SNS users regarding such issues.
+SNS can create campaign regularly firstly to educated the younger generation that were born into the digital society and secondly to deter frauds from such actions.

 In conclusion, as long as people are vigilant and sensitive about accepting friend requests, playing a part in protecting themselves with the aid of the networking working sites providing a more user-friendly privacy setting and helpful campaigns problems discussed can be mitigated.
 Users can continue to have their life posted for sharing or digitizing purposes but never should forget to have adequate privacy settings for information they don’t want to share.
 As what the old saying says, “Prevention is better than cure”.
 Uploading and downloading of information are almost immediate but once published, you can’t retract it.